Skip to main content

 How to read this (before you pack boxes)

-• Rent-burdened % matters.
+• % matters.
 Even “affordable” metros can have a lot of renters paying 30%+ of income toward rent.

 • Housing stock differs.
 Low median home values can reflect older homes, slower growth, or fewer high-end sales.